Staying Ship Shape

 In crisis?
 Here is where you can find help for you or someone important to you right now.
 Emergency contact numbers for free, professional emergency assistance right now, no matter where you live in New Zealand.

-1. If this is an emergency phone 111
+If this is an emergency call 111

-If anyone is in immediate physical danger.
+If anyone is in immediate physical danger

-2. Or go to your nearest hospital emergency department (ED)
+Or go to your nearest Emergency Dept.

-3. Phone your local DHB Mental Health Crisis Team (CATT Team)
+Phone your local DHB Mental Health Crisis Team (CATT Team)

-4. If you need to talk to someone else:
+If you need to talk to someone else:

 Free call or text 1737 for support from a trained counsellor